szafranski/RH-access_point/README.md

 <br/> <br/>

-Now you should be able to enter the network using WiFi entering 10.10.10.10:5000 in the browser when WiFi is connected or using ethernet entering 172.20.20.20:5000 in the browser.
+Now you should be able to enter the network typing in the browser:
+10.10.10.10:5000 - using WiFi
+172.20.20.20:5000 - using ethernet.

 <br/> <br/>

+Optional but not recommended:

 You can change network name and password entering 10.10.10.10 and logging using: <br/>
 Username: admin <br/>
 Password: secret <br/>
-You can change this logging info Configure Auth in the gui if you want.
+You can change this logging info as well in Configure Auth in the gui if you want.

 <br/> <br/>